If you shoot in JPG and import your photos into Lightroom, you might wonder whether any changes you make in Lightroom degrade image quality.

 So a normal workflow for editing JPGs in Lightroom might look something like this:

 - Import the photos.

 - Add metadata in the Library module (caption, title, keywords, location, etc)

 - Process the photos in the Develop module (exposure, color balance, contrast, etc).

 - Export the photo or use the Print module to print the file.

 Throughout all of those steps, your original images aren’t being edited and remain completely intact.
 If there’s any image degradation being introduced, it’s only when you get to step 4 when you export the file out of Lightroom.
 If you export to a JPG file, you’ll have a round of compression applied then.
 But no matter how many times you fiddle with steps 2 and 3, the resulting file will still only be a second-generation JPG.

 The first is that when you export a JPG from Lightroom to JPG format, there’s inevitably some degradation.
 But it’s only one generation of saving, and you can control how much compression to apply to the exported file.

 The second is that if you edit a file outside of Lightroom and save it back into Lightroom as a JPG, you’ve broken the non-destructive workflow.
 That applies also to round-trip editing when you might use Lightroom’s Edit in Photoshop external editor.
-If you’re concerned about it and need to edit the file externally, a good option is to have the external editor use a 16-bit TIFF file.
+If you’re concerned about it and need to edit the file externally, a good option is to have the external editor use a 16-bit TIFF file (or even 8-bit TIFF is better than editing the JPG).
 The TIFF will be much larger in file size than the JPG, but it’s the best way to preserve the quality if you’re going to edit the file outside of Lightroom.